wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 :::::{admonition} _Assignment III: Omics data analysis (45 minutes)_

-There is a wide variety of tools to analyze omics data; introducing all of these is beyond the scope of this course.
+There is a wide variety of tools to analyze omics data; introducing all of these is beyond the scope of this book.
 To gain some experience, we will explore a pre-processed online compendium of human cancer cell line transcriptomics measurements, the Cancer Cell Line Encyclopedia (CCLE).
 The data is hosted on the [Cancer Dependency Portal (DepMap)](https://depmap.org/portal/ccle/) by the Broad Institute, a collaboration between Harvard and MIT, as part of the Broad Cancer Dependency Map.